pinting/SharpCrop/README.md

 # SharpCrop

 This application can capture a part of your screen and upload it to one or more providers - you can find a list of the available services bellow.
-Currently Windows and Linux are supported, while macOS (OS X) is not.
-It could be, however I have no machine to test it on.
+Currently only Windows and Linux are supported.

 ## Overview